russelljjarvis/Spike2Vec.jl/README.md

 * Adaptive Exponential Integrate and Fire Neuron.
 * More unit tests.
 * UMAP of spike trains
+* Progress Bars, because people like to know how long they should expect to wait.

 TODO.
 * CUDA compilitability